barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

 “To attempt an understanding of Muad'Dib without understanding his mortal enemies, the Harkonnens, is to attempt seeing Truth without knowing Falsehood.
 It is the attempt to see the Light without knowing Darkness.
 It cannot be.” ~Dune
 </blockquote>

-Recall how the three steps of how this neural language model calculates its prediction:
+Recall the three steps of how this neural language model calculates its prediction:
 <br />

 <div class="img-div" markdown="0">